 More literature in Black is beautiful Rubens tot Duma 2008 (sold out) Research made possible through funding from the Mondriaan Foundation, the VSB fund

-A follow-up study started, were new information has come afloat.
-Some data in this new study, which will be published in 2017, deviate from the above data from 2003/2008.
-There is increasing insight .
+A follow-up study was started, were new information has come afloat.
+It is published in 2017, There is increasing insight .

 Dutch: <De Oranjes en zwart verbeeld> See for more recent research other pages and posts on this webisite.